furechan/mplchart/README.md

 ## Custom Indicators

-It is easy to create custom indicators.
-An indicator is basically a callable that takes a prices data frame and returns a series as result.
+Any callable that takes a prices data frame and returns a series as result can be used as indicator.
-A function can be used as an indicator but we suggest you implement indicators as a callable dataclass.
+A function can be used as an indicator but you can also implement an indicator as a callable dataclass.

 ```python
 from dataclasses import dataclass